acannistra/acannistra.github.io/projects.md

   - name: "<i class='icon-briefcase'></i>Tufts Idea Exchange 2014"
     language: English
     purpose: |
      The Tufts Idea Exchange is a TED-style forum in the spring of each academic year.
 Each year we invite undergraduates to apply to share their "big idea" with the campus in the form of an 8-minute presentation.
 We also invite a faculty member and some Tufts alumni/ae to share their experiences as well.
-As co-President this semester (along with sophomore (Kit McDonnell[https://www.facebook.com/kit.mcdonnell])), I am jointly responsible for leading the TEX team, a group of Tufts undergrads who read the 30-plus student applications, interview some, and select the 6 or 7 student speakers.
+As co-President this semester (along with sophomore [Kit McDonnell](https://www.facebook.com/kit.mcdonnell])), I am jointly responsible for leading the TEX team, a group of Tufts undergrads who read the 30-plus student applications, interview some, and select the 6 or 7 student speakers.
 We then coach those students for a month or so prior to the event to ensure their creative ideas are showcased brilliantly on stage in April.
-For more information, visit (tuftsedeaexchange.com)[http://www.tuftsideaexchange.com].
+For more information, visit [tuftsedeaexchange.com](http://www.tuftsideaexchange.com).
     outcome: |
      we're busily preparing for the event on April 9th, 2014.
     code: n/a